oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 components, while some others are not.

-UI components are built on top of a [component abstraction](../component-abstraction.md), leads by a core module exposing a factory function.
-This abstraction relies on a delegation pattern, augmenting the default API by linking a specifications object to the created instance.
+UI components are built on top of a [component abstraction](../component-abstraction.md), controlled by a core module exposing a factory function.
+This abstraction relies on delegation pattern, augmenting the default API by linking a specifications object to the created instance.
 It also integrates the `eventifier` API, giving to any components the ability to communicate through events.

 ## Plugins model
 The calculator main component is only exposing the engine.
-Most of its features are brought by sub-components, presented by plugins.
+Most of its features are supplied by sub-components, presented by plugins.

 A detailed explanation on how plugins model is implemented can be found in the [Plugins model](../plugins-model.md) page.